build-on-aws/content/posts/picturesocial/05-how-to-analyze-images-with-machine-learning/index.md

 ![Picture of a cat laying over a laptop](images/05-cat.jpg "Picture of a cat laying over a laptop")

 Computers do not possess this innate ability to recognize different things in an image, but they can be trained to do so.
 [Deep learning](https://en.wikipedia.org/wiki/Deep_learning) is a machine learning technique that can be used to allow computers to recognize objects in images with varying confidence levels.
-In order for it to work, deep learning requires us to train models with thousands of labeled images: cat photos labeled “cat”, dog photos labeled “dog”, and so on.
-This can take up a significant amount of data, time and compute resources, making it harder for us to train deep learning models on our own.
+In order for it to work, deep learning requires us to train models with thousands of labeled images: cat photos labeled "cat", dog photos labeled "dog", and so on.
+This can take up a significant amount of data, time, and compute resources, making it harder for us to train deep learning models on our own.

 Luckily for us, we are able to add image detection capabilities to Picturesocial without having to create, train, or deploy our own machine learning models using simple, easy to use API’s.